Attorneys Handling Nursing Home Negligence Cases in Orlando and Throughout Florida

 Neglect is the failure of nursing home staff to provide reasonable care for residents.
 Most cases of neglect are the result of issues such as:

 - Overworked staff

-- Poorly trained or under qualified staff
+- Poorly trained, under-qualified, or inexperienced staff

 - Residents who isolate themselves